smallest-quark/arr-on-deck/README.md

 1. Download this repository.
 1. Extract it. (`Right click` on it.)
 1. Find a VPN provider that supports Wireguard (most do).
+1. Start a subscription.
+(The only thing that's not free here)
 1. Download a Wireguard config from the provider.
 1. Place it here: `conf/wireguard/wg0.conf` (rename if necessary)
 1. Open a terminal in the extracted folder.
 (Right click inside the folder and choose `Open Terminal Here`.)
 1. Run `chmod +x setup.sh`.
 1. Run `passwd` to choose an administrator password.
 1. Make sure your media hard drive is mounted.
-(To automatically mount it, modify `script_customize/before-start.sh`.)
+(To automatically mount it, modify `script_customize/before-start.sh` with the correct device path.
+With the `KDE Partition Manager` you can format your disk as `ext4` and give it a label of your choice, to make it easy to find inside `/dev/disk/by-label/`)
 1. Then run `./setup.sh`.
 1. After that run `./start.sh`.
 1. Then follow the rest of this README file.